IBM-Cloud/bluechatter/README.md

 2_1 Setup
 ---------

-1. Create a Bluemix Account
-[Signup](https://console.ng.bluemix.net/registration/?target=%2Fdashboard%2Fapps) for Bluemix, or use an existing account.
+1. [Signup](https://console.ng.bluemix.net/registration/?target=%2Fdashboard%2Fapps) for Bluemix, or use an existing account.

 1. Download and install the [Cloud-foundry CLI](https://github.com/cloudfoundry/cli) tool

-1. **Install Docker using the [Docker installer](https://www.docker.com/), once installation completed, test if docker installed by typing the "docker" command in your terminal window, if you see the list of docker commands, then you are ready to go.**
+1. Install Docker using the [Docker installer](https://www.docker.com/), once installation completed, test if docker installed by typing the `docker` command in your terminal window.
+If you see the list of docker commands, then you are ready to go.

 1. Install the IBM Bluemix Container Service plug-in to execute commands to IBM Bluemix containers from your terminal window.
 Install Container Service plug-in by running this command if on OS X.
   ```